 This White Chocolate Peppermint Fudge recipe also incorporates homemade marshmallow creme to give it just the right texture and mouthfeel.
 Don’t worry, making your own marshmallow creme is easier than you’d think!

-You will need ato make the marshmallow creme.
+You will need a candy thermometer to make the marshmallow creme.
 They are inexpensive and can be found online or likely in the baking aisle of your local grocery store.

 After making the marshmallow creme, it’s time to put together the fudge.
 Here are the ingredients needed:

-- Domino® Golden Sugar is made from pure cane sugar.
-It’s a less-processed, great-tasting sugar that works cup-for-cup like any white .
-It also has a hint of molasses that adds depth to any recipe : This sugar is the best!
+- Domino® Golden Sugar: This sugar is the best!
+Domino® Golden Sugar is made from pure cane sugar.
+It’s a less-processed, great-tasting sugar that works cup-for-cup like any white granulated sugar.
+It also has a hint of molasses that adds depth to any recipe

 - Unsalted Butter: It will be melted, so no need to ensure it’s room temperature like in many baking recipes.
 I recommend using unsalted butter so you can control the amount of salt in the recipe.
 However, if you only have salted butter, go ahead and use it